 Hospital bag checklist: For Mum

 Pregnancy notes and birthing plan – One of the first things a midwife is going to want to see, besides mum, is pregnancy notes and a birthing plan, should the latter exist.
-Don't be surprised if a midwife sends your partner home to get these if you forget, your notes hold vital information on the whole of your pregnancy that healthcare professionals will need to ensure the safest possible birth for mum and baby.
+Of anything, your notes are absolutely the last thing you want to have forgotten when arriving at hospital.

 Face masks – So this is something I definitely did not have to pack with Rex, but now have a collection of waiting to be packed.
-With covid-19 still fucking with so much of our every day lives, face masks will no doubt be a must in hospital when this little lady arrives.
+With Covid-19 still affecting so many areas of our lives, face masks will no doubt be a must in hospital, for me and Chris, when this little lady arrives.

-Hairbands: An item that I overlooked but an absolute must-have.
+Hairbands: An item that I overlooked last time but an absolute must-have.
 In my rush to get to hospital, I forgot a hairband and had to send Eamo on a hunt for one.
-Nothing worse than hair in your face or making the back of your neck hot mid-labour.
+Nothing worse than hair matted to your face mid-labour.